meteor/meteor/content/security.md

 }, 5, 1000);
 ```

-This will make every Method only callable 5 times per second.
-This is a rate limit that shouldn't be noticeable by the user at all, but will prevent a malicious script from totally flooding the database with requests.
+This will make every Method only callable 5 times per second per connection.
+This is a rate limit that shouldn't be noticeable by the user at all, but will prevent a malicious script from totally flooding the server with requests.
 You will need to tune the limit parameters to match your app's needs.

-Meteor's built-in rate limiter is useful in many situations; there are also community-built rate limiting packages that include additional features like reCAPTCHA integration, for example [`meteorhacks:sikka`](https://github.com/meteorhacks/sikka).
-XXX verify this is still a real thing

 <h2 id="publications">Publications</h2>

-Publications are the primary way clients retrieve data from a Meteor server.
+Publications are the primary way a Meteor server can make data available to a client.
 While with Methods the primary concern was making sure users can't modify the database in unexpected ways, with publications the main issue is filtering the data being returned so that a malicious user can't get access to data they aren't supposed to see.

 #### You can't do security at the rendering layer